 If you have general questions regarding the program, please contact Shelly Auldrich at email@example.com or call her at (651) 201-1677.

-Last year over $150 million in federal and state financial aid grants helped make college affordable for thousands of Minnesota adult learners.
-Our navigators will help you explore how to make college affordable for you and help you apply for any financial resources available, including scholarships for MN Reconnect students provided at specific colleges.
+Additionally, last year over $150 million in federal and state financial aid grants helped make college affordable for thousands of Minnesota adult learners.
+Our navigators will help you explore how to make college affordable for you and help you apply for any financial resources available, including the MN Reconnect Scholarship and other scholarships for MN Reconnect students provided at specific colleges.